Uber, Deliveroo, and Other Semi-Self Employment

 This emphasis on time away from work increases the relative attractiveness of jobs that are employee-oriented and allow flexibility.
 A start-up that demands employees come into the office 5 days a week is going to find it a lot harder to find skilled employees than their hybrid counterparts.

 Office Work No Longer Offers the Progression it Once Did

 If you ask around you will find that many older working people have stayed at their company for 20-30 years or more, and for their generation, it was the norm.
 The culture of starting at the bottom and working your way up by working hard and proving yourself has become more fantasy than reality.
-While still possible, millennials and those entering the workforce have found that their careers progress much much faster if they ‘job hop’; prove themselves in one company role then find another better paying role outside of that company.
-Currently, traditional office work offers very limited progression and they are feeling the impact from the wider workforce.
+While still possible, millennials and those entering the workforce have found that their careers progress much much faster if they ‘job hop’; prove themselves in one company role and then find another better-paying role outside of that company.
+Currently, traditional office work offers very limited progression and they are feeling the impact of the wider workforce.

 Tik Tok, Tik Tok, Tik Tok